Wesley’s One Hit Hall of Fame

 Although written by Don Smith and Cyril Vetter and first recorded by Dick Holler and the Holidays in 1963, it’s the South Carolina Beach Band The Swingin’ Medallions who made it a hit in – yes, you’ve guessed it – in 1966.
 Damn, what an infectious, party hoot, and ladies and gentlemen, I actually heard Springsteen cover it live in 2008 at the North Charleston Coliseum.
 In fact, the Boss opened the show with it, hollering something like “How’ bout some Beach Music?”

-“A Lighter Shade of Pale” (Procol Harem)
+“A Whiter Shade of Pale” (Procol Harem)

 This moody, somewhat surreal, 1967 song provided an apt soundtrack for my doomed infatuation with fellow freshman Francine Light.
 I can see her now, standing across the cafeteria in her green tartan skirt and matching knee socks.
 O, woe was me!